NealMatta/udemy-react-2023-playground/25 NextJS App Router Introduction/notes.md

 -   route.js => Allows you to create an API route (i.e., a page which does NOT return JSX code but instead data, e.g., in the JSON format)

 You also find a list with all supported filenames & detailed explanations in the official docs: https://nextjs.org/docs/app/api-reference/file-conventions

+# 416. Configuring Dynamic Routes & Using Route Parameters

+-   It's pretty common to need the routes to be dynamic.
+To achieve this, you'd use square brackets as folder names for Dynamic Route Syntax
+-